 Consultant/Freelancer | Connector Geek

 Connector Geek is Dave in real life.
-With 28 years in the industry, Dave likes talking about connectors almost as much as being a Dad to his two kids.
+With 29 years in the industry, Dave still likes talking about connectors almost as much as being a Dad to his two kids.
 He still loves Lego too...

 What innovations has DesignSpark witnessed in the last decade?

 Sometimes, products fail.
 Companies can join together in consortia to lessen the chances of this happening, but how does that work?